5 Signs Something is Wrong with Your Water Heater

 On the other hand, if the leak in your tank is coming from the vent collar or in the threads of the temperature and pressure release valve, you’re probably looking at a more expensive hot water tank replacement.

-No surprise here!
+No big surprise here!
 If you’re not getting any hot water in your shower, sink, or dishwasher, your water heater isn’t doing its job.
 While the specific source of the problem may vary, in any case the unit will require attention of some sort.
 Calling your local plumber is the best way to ensure immediate safety and hot water for the household.

-If you have a gas water heater, that means your unit probably relies on a blue flame known as a pilot light.
-The pilot light is essential to the operation of your water heater.
-If that pilot light won’t stay lit, this article from Family Handyman will show you a very simple DIY way to replace the thermocouple.
-However, depending on where you live, regulations may require a certified technician perform the replacement.
-If you have any question about legality or safety, you know who to call for a water heater repair in Columbus.
-Our team is happy to answer any questions you have.
+Gas water heaters rely on a blue flame known as a pilot light.
+This light is essential to your water heater.
+This article from Family Handyman shows a very simple DIY way to replace the thermocouple if your pilot light goes out.
+However, depending on where you live, regulations may require a certified technician to do the job.
+If you have any questions about legality or safety, give your local plumber a call for a water heater repair.